mercoglianoisidoro/test_pages/design_patterns/single-container/sidecar.md

 - live in the same machine via an atomic container group (ex. the pod in Kubernetes).
 - share resources (example: parts of the filesystem, hostname and network)

-## Advantages
+**Advantages:**

 - Modularity
-- Reuse of the components
+- Reuse of components
   - Reduces code duplication in a microservice architecture (as you can reuse component)
 - Reduces the complexity
+- Container can evolve independently
-- Containers can be independently updated
+  - they can be independently updated
+  - they can be implemented in different languages

 ## Examples

 - add HTTPS to a Legacy Service
   - the sidecar act like a proxy
+- watchdog
+- configuration synchronization
--
+- plateform abstration